 There are 3 international airports in New Brunswick: Saint John (1.5 hour drive from St Andrews), Fredericton (1 hour 45 mins drive) or Moncton (2.5 hours).
 The other option is to come in from the US through the airport in Bangor, Maine (2 1/2 hour drive).

 I landed in Halifax, Nova Scotia, which possibly has the best overseas flight options.
 However, this was a part of spending 8 days in Nova Scotia.
 A direct drive from Halifax airport to the border with New Brunswick takes about 3 hours.

-I highly recommend you hire a car to get around Nova Scotia.
-It is a big area and a car makes it much easier to get between places.
+I highly recommend you hire a car to get around Nova Scotia and New Brunswick.
+They are both big areas and a car makes it much easier to get between places. [separator type=”thick”]

 Who Paid for What in this Post